AI-generated

 Provisions

-• Administrative Code of 1987 (E.O.
-292), Book V, Section 55 (Cited in conjunction with the constitutional prohibition on political activity).
+• Administrative Code of 1987 (Book V, Section 55) — Reiterates the prohibition on partisan political activity for civil service officers.

-• Rules of Court, Rule 140, Sections 2 and 3 (Referenced regarding the classification or nature of charges like dishonesty and gross misconduct, punishable by dismissal under the rule).
+• Rule 140, Sections 2 and 3 of the Rules of Court — Classifies dishonesty and gross misconduct as grave offenses punishable by dismissal for judges.